pytest-dev/pytest-localserver/README.rst

 For package maintainers, here is how we release a new version:

 #.
 Ensure that the ``CHANGES`` file is up to date with the latest changes.
 #.
-Create a tag whose name is the `PEP 440`_-compliant version number prefixed
-   by ``v``, making sure to include at least three version number components (e.g. ``v0.6.0``).
+Make sure that all tests pass on the version you want to release.
 #.
-Make sure that all tests pass on the tagged version.
+Use the `new release form on Github`_ (or some other equivalent method) to
+   create a new release, following the pattern of previous releases.

+   * Each release has to be based on a tag.
+You can either create the tag first (e.g. using ``git tag``) and then make a release from that tag, or you can have Github create the tag as part of the process of making a release;
+     either way works.
+   * The tag name **must** be the `PEP 440`_-compliant version number prefixed by ``v``, making sure to include at least three version number components (e.g. ``v0.6.0``).
+   * The "Auto-generate release notes" button will be useful in summarizing the changes since the last release.

 #.
-Push the tag to Github.
-#.
-Make a fresh clone of the repository, and in the root directory of the new
-   clone, run ``pyproject-build`` (from the `build`_ package).
-This will create source and wheel packages under ``dist/``.
-#.
-Upload the source and wheel to PyPI using ``twine upload`` (see `twine`_).
-#.
-Using the `new release form on Github`_, prepare notes for the new release
-   following the pattern of previous releases.
-The "Auto-generate release notes" button will be useful in summarizing the changes since the last release.
+Using either the `release workflows page`_ or the link in the email you
+   received about a "Deployment review", go to the workflow run created for the new release and click "Review deployments", then either approve or reject the two deployments, one to Test PyPI and one to real PyPI.
+(It should not be necessary to reject a deployment unless something really weird happens.)
+   Once the deployment is approved, Github will automatically upload the files.

 ----